 After almost nine years without visiting family members in the Dominican Republic, I decided to put a pause to all events and make some time to find some family members that I never knew.
-I thought I was going to add value to them somehow by sharing my experience of the more develop world I have been.
+I thought I was going to add value to them somehow by sharing my experience of the more developed world in which I live.

-It turn out the opposite.
-Those kids in the photos are my cousins, and they inspire and humble me as I interacted with them.
+It turned out the opposite.
+Those kids in the photos are my cousins, and they inspired and humbled me as I interacted with them.
 You see, kids have positive qualities such as curiosity, playfulness, eagerness, fearlessness, warmth, and energy.
-I want to continue to grow as an adult and not lose those qualities.
+I was encouraged to continue to grow as an adult and not lose those qualities by time and age.

 Texas Wrestling Camp

-For the first time in history, Juarez-Lincoln High School in Texas had someone to teach wrestling of world and olympic caliber, at least that what they told me.
-I was able to set this wrestling camp through my good friend, and we brainstorm to bring something more than wrestling.
-After each teaching section we both share some of our ups and down in our journey, and how we made it to college and graduated both coming from very low income families.
+For the first time in history, Juarez-Lincoln High School in Texas had someone to teach wrestling of world and olympic caliber, at least that's what they told me.
+I was able to organize this wrestling camp through my good friend, and we brainstormed to bring something more than wrestling.
+After each teaching section, we both shared some of our ups and downs in our journeys, and how we made it to college and graduated both coming from very low-income families.

 The thing that we all had in common in that room was the opportunities in different ways given to us.
-What is ironic, however, is that some people who have so much opportunities do so little and others who have so little opportunities do so much.
-But those who live a purpose driven life don’t let what they cannot do keep them from doing what they can.
+What is ironic, however, is that some people who have so many opportunities do so little and others who have so little opportunities do so much.
+But those who live a purpose-driven life don’t let what they cannot do keep them from doing what they can.

-One summer afternoon we had cook out in State college and had among us some of the Nitttany Lion Wrestling Club guys.
-2012 Olympic wrestling champion, Tatsuhiro Yonemitsu, was our guest of honor for the day.
+One summer afternoon we had a cook out in State College.
+Pa., and had among us some of the Nitttany Lion Wrestling Club guys.
+2012 Olympic wrestling champion Tatsuhiro Yonemitsu was our guest of honor for the day.
 He is like a Samurai warrior hidden in this nice and humble person.
 He was around for two years learning English and gaining experience as a new wrestling coach.

-I train with him as much as I could and definitely learn some good wrestling techniques.
+I trained with him as much as I could and definitely learned some good wrestling techniques.
 More than wrestling though, what stood out the most was his ability to focus and switch from playful mode to serious wrestling mode.
-I learn that there is a time for everything, a time to laugh, a time to play, a time to learn, and a time to be fearless focus.
+I learn that there is a time for everything, a time to laugh, a time to play, a time to learn, and a time to be fearlessly focused.

-I have travel countless times to wrestling events.
-Once in a while I would travel with some of team members, but most trips I have to travel by myself and meet the rest of the crew in our final destination.
-It never gets old to look through the window of the airplane and become astonish by the beauty of the sun hitting the clouds and the endless invisible thoughts that surf around.
+I have traveled countless times to wrestling events.
+Once in a while, I would travel with some team members, but most trips I have to travel by myself and meet the rest of the crew at our final destination.
+It never gets old to look through the window of the airplane and become astonished by the beauty of the sun hitting the clouds and the endless invisible thoughts that surf around.